 A spiral staircase leads us to the pyramid atop the tower where a door opens out to an observation deck.

 Two hundred feet above it all, take in a century-old view that is constantly changing; constantly obscured by taller and taller buildings.

 It is a view worth every step of the way.

-The City of Seattle does not offer tours of King Street Station clock tower, but the third floor has become a dedicated cultural space for art exhibitions that is open to the public.
+The City of Seattle does not offer tours of King Street Station clock tower, but the top floor has become a dedicated cultural space for art exhibitions that is open to the public.